REFMF/Cultural-Memory-from-Antagonism-to-Deliberation-in-Social-Media-AI-Approach-/README.md

 - **Discourse Function Analysis**: Assessing epistemic, ethical, ideological, and democratic aspects.
 - **Embedding Clustering and Multiple Factor Analysis**: Using **MFA + HDBSCAN** to identify patterns in narratives.

-The pipeline is designed for **Colab execution**, ensuring accessibility without requiring local installations.
+The pipeline is designed for **Colab & R execution**, ensuring accessibility without requiring local installations.